 It’s a cliché, but change has always been the only constant.
 In recent times, the pace of change has accelerated greatly, and we all need to find ways to deal creatively with this fact of modern life.
 Leaders, in particular, need to face and manage change in a constructive way, but everyone who wants to be successful – in career, in relationships, in life – must learn how to see and manage change the way that successful ‘change leaders’ do.
-Such leaders are adaptable and creative, responding to change in three key ways.
+Such leaders are adaptable and creative in managing change in three key ways:

 The above ways of dealing with change tend to be innate, with some people having a greater capacity for one or more of them than others.
 However, they can be learned, and the following are seven tips for improving your skills in managing change.

 1. Spend time reflecting on your own core values and your mission in life.

 A sense of purpose is essential to success and effectiveness, and those without a clear idea of what they are doing and why they are doing it will not have the foundation to keep going in the face of change.

 Success is usually more to do with tenacity that genius.
 Persistence is only possible when you have clarified your values and when you are able to build on the bedrock of purpose.
 Successful people keep going in the face of change, finding new and creative ways to achieve a positive outcome.

 Persistence does not mean pushing through by force.
 If you are unable to achieve success one way, try another, and then another.
 Keep looking for more creative solutions and innovative responses to problems.

 Read widely, and don’t confine yourself to your own area of ‘expertise.’
 Try to see links between apparently separate and diverse elements in your life and experience.